RobinU434/PyDoxyUML/README.md

 - Easy integration with your existing Python projects.
 - Command-line interface for seamless usage from the shell.

+## What is Doxygen

+[Doxygen](https://www.doxygen.nl/) is a documentation generator tool commonly used in software development.
+It assists developers in automatically creating comprehensive and structured documentation for their source code.
+It extracts comments and annotations written in a specific format within the source code, and then processes them to generate documentation in various output formats like HTML, PDF, or XML.

+In simpler terms, Doxygen helps developers write comments in their code to describe its purpose, functions, and usage.
+These comments are organized in a standardized way, allowing Doxygen to parse and analyze them.
+When the code is processed by Doxygen, it produces well-structured and user-friendly documentation, making it easier for other developers to understand and use the codebase.
+This documentation can include details about functions, classes, variables, modules, and other elements in the code, enhancing the overall readability and maintainability of the software project.

 ## Installation

 ### System Requirements